YichengSupreme/GuideForge/README.md

 2. Update the IDT session cookie in `config.yaml`
 3. Create your targets.txt file
 4. Run: `python run_pipeline.py targets.txt --scan-pam --qc`

+## 🧪 Testing and Development

+**Note:** The CI pipeline uses mock IDT responses for testing to ensure stability and security.
+Real IDT analysis requires valid session cookies which cannot be stored in public repositories.

 ## Future Notes
 - In future versions, grepping IDT cookie could be automated by fetching an anonymous session cookie via requests.get(), but for stability and reproducibility, the current version uses a user-supplied cookie.